ECE Apply FAQs

 - If I have already taken the TOEFL, IELTS, or DET, how long are my test scores valid?
 Scores can be no more than two years from the date that the online application is started.

 - May I waive the TOEFL, IELTS, or DET requirement?
-Exceptions to TOEFL, IELTS, or DET testing may only be considered for those students who have completed an undergraduate or graduate education at an institution whose official sole language of instruction is English in a country where the official speaking language is English.
+Exceptions to TOEFL, IELTS, or DET testing may only be considered for those students who have completed an undergraduate or graduate education at an institution whose official sole language of instruction is English.

 - Should I send, email, or upload additional materials such as papers, awards...?